Kovner/TCC_APIs/README.md

  Your CSV file most likely has mixed data types in the same column.
 For example, the code was expecting an INT based on the majority of the other values in the column, but this row just handed us a STRING.

  What can you do?
 In /public/js/csv_2_tde.py, you can temporarily set the **rowoutput** flag (line 14) to **True**.
 Then navigate to /public/js and run the script manually to see debugging information.
-This extra information will tell you the row on which the script failed so you can fix it.
+This extra information will tell you the row on which the script failed so you can fix your data.
+Don't forget to change **rowoutput** back to False.

  #####I used to be able to process files with no problem.
 Now I see an error like the one above when I attempt to upload a file I KNOW is good.
 Why?